Tsitsikamma, South Africa

 At present, community members are required to purchase a permit.
 However, older fishers and minors are either prohibited or unable to fish under the new gazette ruling, halting the multi-generational transfer of knowledge.
 This prevents the oral traditions and teachings of the older generation from passing down to the present.
 The subsequent absence of SANParks at the controlled zones prevents fishers from communicating effectively with rangers and leads to miscommunication and further resentment towards SANParks.

-Practical Outcomes
+Practical outcomes

 The Tsitsikamma community have issues of food security and a lack of economic opportunities or alternative livelihoods (Figure 4).
-The creation of the no-take MPA has disrupted a reliance on fish as a contribution to food and cultural practices3.
-The community members have identified 5 solutions that would be the most beneficial towards restoring trust between community fishers and SANParks (Figure 5).
+The creation of the no-take MPA has disrupted a reliance on fish as a contribution to food and cultural practices(1,5).

 (1) Collaboration

-Community members and government officials need to work together through a duty of care and environmental stewardship for the MPA, along with an understanding that fishers would protect the resource, as long as their cultural rights were preserved and they are allowed access to harvest medicinal plants, fish and other forest items sustainably.
+Community members and government officials need to work together through a duty of care and environmental stewardship for the Tsitsikamma MPA, along with an understanding that fishers would protect the resource, as long as their cultural rights were preserved and they are allowed access to harvest medicinal plants, fish and other forest items sustainably.

-(2) Transgenerational access to the MPA
+(2) Transgenerational access to the Tsitsikamma MPA

 Figure 4: The Stormsrivier mouth which is located centrally in the park and would be accessible to fishers, however is reserved for tourists.